Mander Jones Awards - Publications

 An Award for Professional Writing

 In 1996 the Society introduced this award for publications in the field of archives and recordkeeping.
 This award honours Phyllis Mander Jones who, amongst other contributions to the profession, authored Manuscripts in the British Isles relating to Australia, New Zealand and the Pacific, in 1972.
-Miss Mander Jones was also the first Corresponding Secretary of the Archives Section of the Library Association of Australia (the section eventually handed over its records and activities to the Australian Society of Archivists, at the foundation of the Society in 1975) and she co-edited the first issue of the Society’s journal Archives and Manuscripts.
+Miss Mander Jones was also the first Corresponding Secretary of the Archives Section of the Library Association of Australia (the section eventually handed over its records and activities to the ASA, at the foundation of the Society in 1975) and she co-edited the first issue of the Society’s journal Archives & Manuscripts.

 Conditions of Entry